-Bronchoscopy is a procedure that enables a physician to examine the major air passages of the lungs through a thin lighted tube called a bronchoscope.
+Bronchoscopy is a pulmonary procedure that enables a physician to examine the major air passages of the lungs through a thin lighted tube called a bronchoscope.
 This allows the physician to evaluate the lungs and collect small tissue samples – or biopsies – to diagnose lung disease and lung cancer.

 Traditional bronchoscopy cannot reliably reach the distant regions of the lung.
 Often, more invasive surgical procedures are needed to make a diagnosis.
 This can increase the risk of complications for patients.